TheCellule/python-bleson/README.rst

 The supported platforms are: Linux (e.g. Raspberry Pi), macOS and Windows 10.

+There is also early support for MicroPython running on Noridc's nRF5x devices (e.g. from the micro:bit and up)

 Other highlights:

 - The same Bleson API is used across all platforms.